tonyvx/007x/hr_efficiency/HR_Analysis.md

 ## F-statistic: 619.6 on 13 and 2845 DF,  p-value: < 2.2e-16
 ```

-From model summary we can see following attributes impacting time spend in company
+From model summary, we can see following attributes impacting time spend in company

 * satisfaction_level
 * number_project